sleepiesther/Chaos-Spear/README.md

 - Save and load position and rotation, with 10 slots for storing data.
 - Save and load positions to and from JSON files.
 - Give yourself 999 rings at any time.
-- View your current speed,
+- View your current speed, both as a single horizontal speed value and as a vector of all 3 values.

 ## How to download:
 - Download the .zip folder from the most recent release, and unzip it.